magentabusiness/magentabusiness.github.io/_includes/docs/mobile-center/mobile-center.md

 - Click the "**+ Add specific page**" button at the bottom of the page or between existing menu items;
 - Enter the **name for new menu page**;
 - Select the **page type** from the list:
-  - *Dashboard* - link to a ThingsBoard dashboard.
+  - *Dashboard* - link to a IoT Hub dashboard.
   - *Webview* - link to an external webpage.
-  - *Custom* - link to built-in ThingsBoard pages.
+  - *Custom* - link to built-in IoT Hub pages.
-- Depending on the selected page type, specify a dashboard, or link to an external webpage or ThingsBoard menu item;
+- Depending on the selected page type, specify a dashboard, or link to an external webpage or IoT Hub menu item;

 {% if docsPrefix == null %}
 - Click "Add";